AI-Assisted Product Messaging

 My approach

-Using McKesson’s enterprise Microsoft Copilot, I developed a structured prompt framework that I apply consistently across product launches.
-I upload the BRD and Jira export, then prompt Copilot to act as a seasoned healthcare technology product marketer — outlining the current challenge practices face, the impact of those challenges, what's changing with the new functionality, the value to practices, and the success metrics.
+I developed a structured prompt framework that I apply consistently across product launches.
+The prompt output outlines the current challenge practices face, the impact of those challenges, what's changing with the new functionality, the value to practices, and the success metrics.
 The output is a structured overview document that becomes the single source of truth for all downstream content.

 Why it works